azmainm/standup-tickets-sp/functions/README.md

    - Update status changes (started, completed, etc.)
    - Update time tracking (estimated time, time spent)
 9. **New Task Storage**: Store only new tasks in MongoDB 'sptasks' collection with unique SP-XX IDs
-10. **Jira Integration**: Create Jira issues for NEW coding tasks only (not updates)
-    - Map participant names to email addresses using configuration
-    - Generate concise titles (max 5 words) using GPT
-    - Create issues in the configured Jira project
-    - Assign issues to participants using email mapping
 11. **📢 Teams Notification**: Send summary to Teams channel for THIS transcript (if webhook configured)
     - Generate summary of new and updated tasks from this specific meeting
     - Format with participant breakdown and ticket IDs